microsoft/semantic-kernel/samples/apps/copilot-chat-app/DocumentUploadApp/README.md

    `ClientId` is the GUID copied from the **Application (client) ID** from your app registration in the Azure Portal, `RedirectUri` is the Redirect URI also from the app registration in the Azure Portal, and `ServiceUri` is the address the web api is running at.

+   > `ClientId` and `RedirectUri` are optional if you only want to ingest documents to the global collection.
 3. Change directory to this folder root.
 4. **Run** the following command to ingest a document to the app under the global document collection where all users will have access to: